shmuhammad2004/africanlp2022/content/home/hero.md

   icon = ""

 [cta_alt]
-  url = "about"
+  url = "calls"
-  label = "Call For Paper"
+  label = "Call For Submission"

 # Note.
 An optional note to show underneath the links.
 [cta_note]